WHAT IS FULL COVERAGE FOR CAR INSURANCE?

 When people talk about automobile “full coverage,” they are generally referring to collision and comprehensive coverage.
 This coverage is optional in Minnesota, and the purpose is to pay for damage to your car if you are at fault in causing the crash, or if there is non-accident damage that occurs, e.g. a tree falls on your car and damages it.
 Full coverage can be great to have if you cause an accident or something happens to damage your car, or if even if you are hit by another car but that car is uninsured.
 However, since full coverage (collision/comprehensive) is not required in Minnesota, people will look at how much it costs and decide for themselves if they want to pay for it.
 Whether it makes sense to get full coverage for your car really depends on how much the insurance costs and how much your car is worth.
 If you are driving a $2,000 car, and collision/comprehensive coverage costs $500 per year, you might want to think twice about getting it.
 It really depends on your particular situation.

-However, it is important to know that even if you don’t have full coverage, i.e. you only have liability coverage for your car, you are still entitled to many rights if you are injured in a car accident.
+However, it is important to know that even if you don’t have full coverage, i.e. you only have liability coverage for your car, you are still entitled to many rights and compensation if you are injured in a car accident.
 For more information, call us and speak with a lawyer for a free consultation.